scheb/2fa/doc/configuration.md

         form_render: acme.custom_form_renderer  # Use a custom form renderer service

     # The service which is used to persist data in the user object.
 By default Doctrine is used.
 If your entity is
-    # managed by something else (e.g. an API), you have to implement a custom persister
+    # managed by something else (e.g. an API), you have to implement a custom persister.
+    # Must implement Scheb\TwoFactorBundle\Model\PersisterInterface
     persister: acme.custom_persister

     # If your Doctrine user object is managed by a model manager, which is not the default one, you have to